What is automated copying

-The automated download (parsing) systems of content are developed and used to save time and resources.
+The automated download (web scraping) systems of content are developed and used to save time and resources.
 The specifically configured software performs website crawling – it automatically downloads the web pages, analyzes the content, finds the links to other sections and recursively copies the entire content of the website.

 What problems are generated by automated copying of content

 - Attacked websites are deprived of unique content and lose their positions in the organic search engine ranking.